-Liu said that reflecting on the value of her experiences at a global bank and then “shar[ing] those realizations with [her] recommenders so that they also see that side of me” helped her get into Wharton.
+Liu, an applicant who sought the help of an MBA admissions expert, said that sharing her reflections on her experiences at a global bank with her recommenders helped her get into Wharton.
 It also got her a $75,000 merit scholarship.

-Yale admits applicants “care deeply about the problems afflicting our world”, so it’s a good idea to have your recommenders speak to your leadership, critical thinking, problem-solving, and community involvement.
+Yale admits applicants who “care deeply about the problems afflicting our world.”
+Hence, it’s a good idea to have your recommenders speak to your leadership, critical thinking, and problem-solving skills, as well as your community involvement.

 In this example, you can see the recommender begins by introducing themselves, the applicant, and their relationship to the applicant.
-From there, they move on to discuss the applicant’s skills and qualifications that make them stand out in their role at the company.
+They move on to discuss the applicant’s skills and qualifications that make them stand out in their role at the company.

 “Dear George Willson,